 Jenny Eclair, has been a stand-up comic for donkeys’ years, she was the first woman to win the coveted Perrier Award at the Edinburgh festival in 1995 and hasn’t stopped banging on about it ever since.
-She still gigs regularly and has just finished a 50 date sell-out tour around the UK with her new show How To be A Middle Aged Woman (Without Going Insane).
+She still gigs regularly and recently finished a 50 date sell-out tour around the UK with her last show How To be A Middle Aged Woman (Without Going Insane).

 Her other novels, Camberwell Beauty, Having a Lovely Time, Life Death and Vanilla Slices have been translated into nine languages, including German, Russian, French, Italian and Turkish.

 Some of you might recognize her from TV, although she is smaller and plainer real life.

 Small screen highlights include all the Grumpy Old Women series, Loose Women (sacked in 2012), plus of course reality TV shows such as Splash and I’m a Celebrity when in 2010, she came third and has since developed a taste for kangaroo anus.

 Other TV credits include Storage Hunters UK Celebrity Special, Alan Davies As Yet Untitled, QI, Battlechefs (UKTV) Fifteen to One, Celebrity Masterchef (BBC), surprising even herself with her ability to make a cracking chicken schnitzel in 15 minutes!
 It was Alright In the 80’s (Channel 4), Countdown (Channel 4), The Chase: Celebrity Special (ITV), That Sunday Night Show (ITV), Antiques Road Trip: Children in Need Special (BBC Two), The Apprentice: You’re Fired!
 (BBC Two), Celebrity Weakest Link (BBC Two), Celebrity Fame Academy (BBC One), The Joan Rivers Position and Room 101 (BBC Two).